-All Foreign Investment Enterprises are required to renew their FIC annually.
-The Foreign Investment Certificate approval is valid for a period of twelve (12) months from date of approval.
-All FIEs are required to renew their FIC three (3) months before their next anniversary and are required to submit no later than 6month after each financial year a status report on its operation to the Ministry.
+The Foreign Investment Certificate approval is valid for a period of twelve (12) months from the date of approval.
+All FIEs are required to renew their FIC annually and to submit no later than 6- month after each financial year, a status report on its operation to the Ministry.

-For more information contact the Assistant CEO-Industry Development and Investment Promotion Division, Ministry of Commerce, Industry and Labour - PO Box 862, Telephone: (685) 20441, E-mail: mpal@mcil.gov.ws, Website: www.mcil.gov.ws

-2. MINISTRY OF CUSTOMS AND REVENUE
+For more information contact the Assistant CEO-Industry Development and Investment Promotion Division, Ministry of Commerce, Industry and Labour - PO Box 862, Telephone: (685) 20441, E-mail info@mcil.gov.ws, Website: www.mcil.gov.ws ii.
+MINISTRY OF CUSTOMS AND REVENUE (MCR)